 - effectively identifying and securing locations for new stores and managing the daily operations of our stores.
-See "-We may be unsuccessful in operating our stores" for more details; - controlling incurred costs in a competitive environment; - timely adjusting our business plan based on our performance and market position as well as successfully launching the adjusted business plan; - managing the transition to our current management team, the success of the management in assuming their roles and the ability of the management to implement and achieve our strategies and goals as they develop; - managing the transition to our current Board and the success of these individuals in their roles as members of the Board; - attracting, training and retaining a growing workforce to support our operations; - · maintaining and upgrading our technology systems in a cost-effective manner; - effectively managing our supply chain and ensuring our third-party suppliers continue to meet our quality and other standards and satisfy our future operational needs; - implementing a variety of new and upgraded internal systems and procedures as our business continues to grow; and - ensuring full compliance with relevant laws and regulations.
+See "-We may be unsuccessful in operating our stores" for more details; - controlling incurred costs in a competitive environment; - timely adjusting our business plan based on our performance and market position as well as successfully launching the adjusted business plan; - the success of members of the management in assuming their roles and the ability of the management team to implement and achieve our strategies and goals as they develor: - the success of our members of the Board in assuming their roles; - attracting, training and retaining a growing workforce to support our operations; - continuously developing and launching successful new products; - maintaining and upgrading our technology systems in a cost-effective manner; - · effectively managing our supply chain and ensuring our third-party suppliers continue to meet our quality and other standards and satisfy our future operational needs; - implementing a variety of new and upgraded internal systems and procedures as our business continues to grow; and - ensuring full compliance with relevant laws and regulations.